Installation

 const events = await publicClient.getContractEvents({

-address: vault.address,
+address: counter.address,

-abi: vault.abi,
+abi: counter.abi,

 eventName: "Increment",